XRTK/com.xrtk.core/XRTK-Core/Packages/com.xrtk.core/Tests/Testplans/Import_XRTK.Oculus_Without_XRTK.SDK.md

-# XRTK Testplan: Import XRTK.SDK into a project and configure
+# XRTK Testplan: Import XRTK.Oculus into a project without XRTK.SDK

-This testplan tests the XRTK import path via UPM where the user installs the `XRTK.SDK` package first.
+This testplan tests the XRTK import path via UPM where the user installs the `XRTK.Oculus` package without having the `XRTK.SDK` package installed.

 ## Test Preparations